-Project: Performance artist Sacha Yanow will develop Cherie Dre, a solo performance about the showgirl alter ego of the artist’s grandmother.
+Project: Performance artist Sacha Yanow is developing Cherie Dre, a solo performance about the showgirl alter ego of the artist’s grandmother.

 12PM / John Cage & Merce Cunningham Studio

-Project: Choreographer RoseAnne Spradlin will develop a new work exploring the possibility of internal exhaustion, the dancer’s drive toward self-exposure, and the cycling of the form through apogee and perigee.
+Project: Choreographer RoseAnne Spradlin is developing a new work exploring the possibility of internal exhaustion, the dancer’s drive toward self-exposure, and the cycling of the form through apogee and perigee.

 1PM / Christina Sterner Studio